UT Tyler Department of Computer Science

 The Computer Science department values diversity and welcomes qualified students of various experiences and origins, whether regional, national or international.
 In fact, the department prides itself in its cultural diversity.
 This diversity assists students both within and outside the classroom and helps prepare them for a competitive global environment.

-Department Chair and Professor of Computer Science
+Department Chair and Associate Professor of Computer Science